Pramod-Devireddy/covid19/README.md

 ## Features

-- Real-Time Stats & Tracks Distance from COVID-19 Confirmed Cases
+- Real-Time Stats & Tracks Distance from Nearest COVID-19 Confirmed Case
 - Click on any state on the map to get the State's Real-Time Stats
 - Click on the virus to repulse them away.
 Protect India from the virus 😜
 - Update Interval: 1 minute